Office Furniture Design Tips

 By far, the best source of light is natural light.
 If possible set up your home office in a room with windows.
 If this is not possible, then the quality and quantity of additional lighting sources are even more important.
 Smart lighting choices can help set the tone for your space, and the color and intensity matter!
 White and blue light is best for waking up, concentrating, and is best for productivity.
 Warm lighting is best for relaxing and should be used in the afternoon to help employees wind down from the workday.

-Breathe Air into Your Home office (Naturally!)
+Breathe Air into Your Home Office (Naturally!)

 Create a Dedicated Space and Reduce Distractions